SPL-BGU/BSS-Heuristics/README.md

   <a href=""><img alt="License: MIT" src="https://img.shields.io/badge/License-MIT-yellow.svg"></a>
 </p>

-The code for his repo is based on Prof. Nathan Sturtevant's HOG2 implementation which can be found [here](https://github.com/nathansttt/hog2). <br/>
+The code for this repo is based on Prof. Nathan Sturtevant's HOG2 implementation which can be found [here](https://github.com/nathansttt/hog2). <br/>
 The code has been mainly run on the Ubuntu operating system using WSL and natively. <br/>